textpattern/textpattern.github.io/themes/admin-side-themes.md

 **Step 1:**

-In your Textpattern installation, browse the the _/textpattern/admin-themes_ directory.
-You’ll see three core theme folders already there:
+In your Textpattern installation, browse the _/textpattern/admin-themes_ directory.
+You’ll see three core theme directories already there:

 * classic
 * hive
 * hiveneutral

-A given admin-side theme folder has the following contents:
+A given admin-side theme directory has the following contents:

-* _assets_ (folder)
+* _assets_ (directory)
-	* _css_ (folder for stylesheet files)
+	* _css_ (directory for stylesheet files)
-	* _img_ (folder for image files)
+	* _img_ (directory for image files)
-	* _js_ (folder for JavaScript files)
+	* _js_ (directory for JavaScript files)
-* _themename.php_ (where file name is the theme folder name)
+* _themename.php_ (where file name is the theme directory name)
 * _manifest.json_
 * _ReadMe.txt_
 * _screenshot.png_ (screenshot of the theme)

-The child folders of the _assets_ folder may vary, but it will likely include the _css_ and _img_ folders at the very least.
-You may not even use images in your own theme, in which case you cold remove that folder too.
+The child directories of the _assets_ directory may vary, but it will likely include the _css_ and _img_ directories at the very least.
+You may not even use images in your own theme, in which case you could remove that directory too.

 **Step 2:**

-Pick one of the core theme folders and duplicate it by whatever method you prefer.
+Pick one of the core theme directories and duplicate it by whatever method you prefer.
 Often there is a *Duplicate* feature in your file manager’s right menu options.
-Using that will provide you with a duplicate folder called _theme copy_.
-So if you duplicated the _classic_ theme folder, you’d have _classic copy_.
+Using that will provide you with a duplicate directory called _theme copy_.
+So if you duplicated the _classic_ theme directory, you’d have _classic copy_.

 **Step 3:**

-Rename your copy folder to whatever theme name you want, but don’t try to be overly clever.
+Rename your copy directory to whatever theme name you want, but don’t try to be overly clever.
 The name must not have any blank spaces, and hyphens should be the only non-alphanumeric character.
 For example:

 * _mytheme_
 * _my-theme_

-Whatever you rename your duplicated folder, use the same name to rename the .php file inside of it (e.g. _mytheme.php_).
+Whatever you rename your duplicated directory, use the same name to rename the .php file inside of it (e.g. _mytheme.php_).

-Leave all other folder and file names alone.
+Leave all other directory and file names alone.
 You will simply edit their contents, if necessary, not their names.

 You can delete the _screenshot.png_ file or replace it with your own theme image later.
 Whatever.